varundevops991/3tier/README.md

-# 3tier
+# 3 Tier Application

-3 tier application by using dockerfile
+This is my Dockerized project with:
+- Frontend
+- Backend
+- MySQL